Hydra-Chain/hydragon-core-contracts/docs/BLS/BLS.md

 function isOnCurveG2(uint256[4] point) external pure returns (bool _isOnCurve)
 ```

-checks if point in the finite field Fq (x,y) is on the G2 curve
+Checks if point in the finite field Fq (x,y) is on the G2 curve